New manager takes over for Garfield County Fairgrounds and Events Center

 Reservable facilities at the fairgrounds include the indoor arena, covered arena, outdoor arena (weather permitting), grandstands, North Hall (capacity 100), South Hall (capacity 300), Event Hall (capacity 200), commercial and catering kitchens, a concession stand, five barns with stalls, and the parking lot (for food trucks, events, etc.), the release states.

-Reservations can be made up to 12 months in advance and payment must be made at the time of the reservation.
-Cash and checks are accepted but credit/debit cards are preferred, the release states.
+Reservations can be made up to 12 months in advance, and payment must be made at the time of the reservation.
+Cash and checks are accepted, but credit/debit cards are preferred, the release states.

 “Demand is high for reserved rides in the indoor arena for the final two months of winter, so those who make reservations are initially limited to one two-hour session per week through the end of March,” the release states.
 “Any leftover time slots will be re-released for reservation to anyone requesting multiple ride times.

 Anyone interested in making a facility or event reservation can either visit the fairgrounds in person at 1001 Railroad Ave., Rifle, or call 970-625-2514.
-More information can be found at garfield-county.com/fairgrounds.
+More information can be found at Garfield-County.com/fairgrounds.

 “A lot of people have fond memories of things they’ve done at the fair and at the fairgrounds for many decades,” Floyd said in the release.
 “We want to help everyone create new memories for years to come.”